The Collective (2023) Review

-Of course, he’s not going to stay there for long and he’s soon on the case of Miro Lindell (Paul Ben-Victor, The Amityville Murders, The Wire) a human trafficker whose wealth and connections, not to mention his enforcers Daisy (Ruby Rose, SAS: Red Notice, The Doorman) and Nikita, played by Mercedes Varnado who has been in several episodes of The Mandalorian but is still better known under her pro wrestling monikers Sasha Banks and Mercedes Monè, render untouchable.
+Of course, he’s not going to stay there for long, and he’s soon on the case of Miro Lindell (Paul Ben-Victor, The Amityville Murders, The Wire) a human trafficker whose wealth and connections, not to mention his enforcers Daisy (Ruby Rose, SAS: Red Notice, The Doorman) and Nikita, played by Mercedes Varnado who has been in several episodes of The Mandalorian but is still better known under her pro wrestling monikers Sasha Banks and Mercedes Monè, render untouchable.

 There’s a scene in the first act where we see Hugo (Tyrese Gibson, Come Out Fighting, Dangerous), another of The Collective’s assassins on a mission while Sam explains to Liam how he would carry it out in a totally different manner.
 It not only delivers a bit of action, it gives us a look into Sam’s mind and how the character thinks.
 It’s probably no surprise when I say the two of them end up working together as well.

-Unfortunately, that’s about the only time The Collective really breaks out of the mold.
+Unfortunately, that’s about the only time The Collective really breaks out of the mould.
 The plot hits plenty of the usual notes for a film like this.
 Hero is recruited and gets some on-the-job training from a veteran agent.
-Then the mission goes sideways and he has to trust his own instincts and disobey orders in order to bring down the villains.
+Then the mission goes sideways, and he has to trust his own instincts and disobey orders in order to bring down the villains.
 Standard fare for a DTV thriller.

-The difference here though is that The Collective mostly gets the formula right There are enough action scenes to keep the film from dragging and they are for the most part staged well apart from the one where bad guys keep pouring through a door even after its obvious Sam and Hugo are picking them off as they do.
+The difference here though is that The Collective mostly gets the formula right There are enough action scenes to keep the film from dragging, and they are for the most part staged well apart from the one where bad guys keep pouring through a door even after it’s obvious Sam and Hugo are picking them off as they do.

 The filmmakers also avoid the common mistake of having a bland villain He’s a human trafficker so, of course, he’s going to be hateable, but they give him a few quirks like singing to a caged victim, to make sure he isn’t another generic bad guy and Paul Ben-Victor leans into it nicely.
 It’s actually Sam, with his lawyer turned assassin because he saw too many guilty people walk free backstory that seems a little bland by comparison.
-Indeed a lack of backstory on all the good guys is something that should be corrected in any sequels.
+Indeed, a lack of backstories on all the good guys is something that should be corrected in any sequels.

-The Collective is a solid thriller that doesn’t break any new ground but does deliver the action that people tune into these films for.
-And, unlike another high-profile film on the topic, it doesn’t make any claims to being true so you can enjoy it without controversy.
+The Collective is a solid thriller that doesn’t break any new ground, but does deliver the action that people tune into these films for.
+And, unlike another high-profile film on the topic, it doesn’t make any claims to being true, so you can enjoy it without controversy.